 We had a car this day so parked it a little bit down from Brulisau and walked back to the cable car so that we would have a shorter walk later that night.
 The cable car up to Hoher Kasten is quite popular as the viewpoint has a revolving restaurant and you can actually see Italy, Austria, Germany and, Lichtenstein from the summit.
 The single-trip fee was $26 or $13 if you have a Swiss Travel Pass or the Swiss Half Card.

-At the summit, we were actually a bit disappointed because there were clouds completely engulfing us.
-There was no view at all.
-Had we picked the wrong day for this epic hike?
-All you can do is cross your fingers and push on… after a coffee delay.
 We enjoyed a latte inside the restaurant and by the time we had finished, the weather outside was clearing up.
 It was still pretty gloomy but we were happy to be able to see our surroundings.
 Make sure you check out the viewpoint at Hoher Kasten before you begin the hike.

 The trail begins with views of Appenzell in the valley below and Samtisersee in the distance.
 It’s quite a beautiful valley that Samitsersee is located in with cliffs creating an amphitheater.
 We began the hike at 11:30 am even though that was way more time than needed.
-This meant we could stop along the way, have lunch at Staubern and meander along the trail.
+This meant we could stop along the way, have lunch at Staubern, and meander along the trail.

 At the bottom of the first ridge, there was a sign pointing towards Hoher Kasten and it was the most un-Swiss sign I have ever seen.
-Normally in Switzerland, everything is in perfect order, great condition and high quality.
+Normally in Switzerland, everything is in perfect order, in great condition, and of high quality.
 Yet one of the signs was hand-drawn and quite faded.
 First-time visitors may not get the joke but regular hikers will enjoy this Swiss sign that needs some love.

 For the next hour or so, you make your way along the underside of the cliff following the undulations of the trail.
 All the while, you have views down over Samtisersee and even glimpses of Fallensee as the trail goes on.
-Santis even popped it’s head out a few times as well.
+Santis even popped its head out a few times as well.
 There’s always something to look at on your right-hand side.

-At one point, some incredible clouds starting forming and I knew the scene was going to become very epic, very soon.
+At one point, some incredible clouds started forming and I knew the scene was going to become very epic, very soon.
 A few streaks of light shot through as the clouds waterfalled onto Santis in an incredible moment.

 Across the valley, the first colors of Fall (Autumn) were beginning to show as the oranges, reds, and yellows shone through the dark greens of the forest.

 After an hour and a half at a pretty slow pace, we made it to Staubern Mountain Hut.
-Here is a great place to grab lunch or a coffee before you continue the journey towards Saxer Lücke.
+Here is a great place to grab lunch or a coffee before you continue the journey toward Saxer Lücke.

 After Stabuern, the trail gets quite interesting with the Fall colors and a few really wide-open moments with views out to Fallensee.
-This stretch is only meant to take 80-minutes from Staubern to Saxer Lücke, so you can schedule your time well.
+This stretch is only meant to take 80 minutes from Staubern to Saxer Lücke, so you can schedule your time well.
 We still had quite a bit of time til sunset so we took in the sights along the way.

 After 2.5 hours of very relaxed moving time, we made it to Saxer Lücke.
-Finally, months of waiting, I’d made it to this famous spot.
+Finally, after months of waiting, I’d made it to this famous spot.
 It didn’t disappoint.
 The trail leads you along a winding ridge, up and down several humps before revealing the mighty saw-tooth ridge known as Saxer Lücke.

 These are the photos we took up at Saxer Lücke.

-The view across the Rhine to Austria is unbelievable and the alpenglow, the moon and the layers on this night made the scene almost more spectacular than Saxer Lücke itself.
+The view across the Rhine to Austria is unbelievable and the alpenglow, the moon, and the layers on this night made the scene almost more spectacular than Saxer Lücke itself.

 After enjoying the sunset, we began the long journey back down to Brulisau.
 It’s about 9km from Saxer Lücke to Brulisau so you still have quite a journey ahead of you although it’s almost all downhill.
 There are still a few little viewpoints of Saxer Lücke left on the trail down to Bollenwees Mountain Hut.

 If you have planned things well, you might be staying overnight at the Bollenwees Mountain Hut, which would mean you only have a 35-minute walk down from Saxer Lücke before enjoying dinner and some warmth.
 If you are like us, you are walking in the dark to Brulisau.
 It is definitely worth it and not a dangerous hike down at all with no drop-offs or steep, narrow trails once you pass Bollenwees.
-It took us about 1.5 hours to reach our car, which was parked 1.5-kilometers before Brulisau.
-The night sky on the walk to Brulisau was pretty remarkable and the walk back wasn’t too bad.
-I can’t recommend this hike enough and if you can somehow get up there for sunrise, I wish you all the best and hope you get great conditions and enjoy the view.
+It took us about 1.5 hours to reach our car, which was parked 1.5 kilometers before Brulisau.

 CHIRANJEEV KOHLI